Is it safe? / What do you do In case of Emergency?

 The cost of Midwifery care is $3,200 payable over the course of your pregnancy by an individualized and flexible payment plan.
-A $200 discount is offered for families delivering at the Edmond Birthing Center.
+At $200 discount is offered for families planning a birth center birth.
 Midwife Elizabeth does not accept insurance but insurance will usally cover the cost of labwork and ultrasounds.
 For more details, view our Midwifery Care page.

 How do you manage pain?